-If you are finishing your coursework this fall, and have an I-20 or DS-2019 with an end date in December 2019, it is time to start thinking about U.S. work permission.
-After your I-20 or DS-2019 completion date, you will need OPT (for F-1 students) or Academic Training (for J-1 students) to remain in the U.S. to work.
+If you are finishing your coursework this fall, and have an I-20 or DS-2019 with an end date in December 2020, it is time to start thinking about U.S. work permission.
+After your I-20 or DS-2019 completion date, you will need Optional Practical Training/OPT (for F-1 students) or Academic Training/AT (for J-1 students) to remain in the U.S. to work.

 The HIO has received multiple reports of international students and scholars receiving scam phone calls from individuals representing themselves as employees with “U.S. Immigration” or other government entities.
 They alter caller ID systems to make it appear that the call is coming from a governmental number.
 The scammers obtain or verify personally identifiable information from their victims through various tactics, including by telling individuals that they are the victims of identity theft.
 The scammers also pose as law enforcement or immigration officials and threaten victims with arrest unless they make payments to the scammers using a variety of methods.

 If you receive a call from anyone claiming to be a governmental entity, please ask for their contact information and callback number and contact your HIO Advisor immediately.
-Individuals receiving phone calls from these numbers should not provide any personal information.
+Individuals receiving phone calls from these numbers must not provide any personal information.
 Do not provide your Social Security Number (SSN) or your bank information and do not agree to meet them somewhere.
 Hang up immediately and call your HIO advisor.
 Governmental officials and/or the police would never request payments over the phone.
 Be aware that the scammers may call multiple times with multiple requests for payment and/or personal information.